What was YOUR worst job ever?

 Clean Corporate Comedian – Good Enough for Grandma!

 “I think I’ve more or less failed if the only good thing about my program that folks can comment upon is that I didn’t cuss.
 I want them laughing and laughing hard….
 And the fact that it is a show that is clean enough for everybody from my 94 year old grandmother to my 4 year old son shouldn’t be the main point,” says Brad.
 “As I tell folks all the time… not only is my program funny and inoffensive to my grandmother, it is funny and inoffensive to everybody’s grandmother!”
 Corporate comedian motivational speaker Brad Montgomery also considers himself a business humorist and funny motivational speaker.

 “A million laughs!!” –Miller Coors Brewing Company

 What?!
 A corporate comedian who does magic too?

 Magic is also a big part of Brad’s programs.
 “I got my start years ago as a magician.
 I did night clubs and cruise ships; and I did over 250 college performances.
-But now much of my time is spent working as a corporate magician and comedian to associations and corporate audiences all across the country. “ “The magic is something that I’m proud of,” continues Montgomery.
+But now much of my time is spent working as a corporate comedy magician to associations and corporate audiences all across the country.“ “The magic is something that I’m proud of,” continues Montgomery.
 “I’ve won awards for my magic and I’m proud of it.
 At the same time, I don’t mind telling you that most of the folks in my audience never leave talking about the amazing tricks.
 Instead, they are all talking about how funny the show is.”
 Brad uses his corporate magic as a tool to get to a more personalized comedy.
 He gets folks from the audience out of their seats and up on the stage to help with the magic tricks.
 The magic happens to them and by them, which is really popular with his convention audiences.